Juicy/juicy-tile-list/README.md

+:warning: This element is **DEPRECATED**, we lack of resorces to support it any longer.
+Please write an issue if you are interested in maintaining it.

 # &lt;juicy-tile-list&gt; ![Bower Version](https://badge.fury.io/bo/juicy-tile-list.svg) [![Build Status](https://travis-ci.org/Juicy/juicy-tile-list.svg?branch=master)](https://travis-ci.org/Juicy/juicy-tile-list)

 > `<juicy-tile-list>` is masonry-like Custom Element for sortable tiles that packs efficiently without changing HTML structure (changes CSS only).